iifl-logo

 (h) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements.
-Refer Note 27 and 35 to the standalone financial statements;
+Refer to Notes 27 to the standalone financial statements.

 ii.
-The Company has made provisions, in accordance with applicable laws and accounting standards for any material foreseeable losses on derivative contracts, Refer to Note 51(ix) in the standalone financial statements.
+The Company has made provisions in accordance with applicable laws and accounting standards for any material foreseeable losses on derivative contracts.
+Refer to Note 49(ix) in the standalone financial statements.

-c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause a) and b), contain any material misstatement.
+c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clauses a) and b) contain any material misstatement.

-b) The Board of Directors of the Company have proposed a dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
-The amount of dividend proposed is in accordance with section 123 of the Act, as applicable.
+b) The Board of Directors of the Company have proposed a dividend for the year, which is subject to the approval of the members at the ensuing Annual General Meeting.
+The amount of the dividend proposed is in accordance with section 123 of the Act, as applicable.

-vi) Based on our examination, which included test checks, the Company has used accounting softwares for maintaining its books of account for the financial year ended March 31, 2024, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares.
-Further, during the course of our audit, we did not come across any instance of the audit trail feature being tampered with.
+vi) Based on our examination, which included test checks, the Company has used accounting software systems for maintaining its books of account for the financial year ended March 31, 2025, which have the feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software systems.
+Further, during the course of our audit, we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 for Ranjana Vandana & Co.